eliascreates/interstellar_insight/README.md

 flutter run
 ```

-The app should now be running on your emulator or connected device.

 ## Folder Structure

-The project follows a Clean Architecture structure to separate concerns and make the codebase maintainable and scalable.
+The Interstellar Insight app follows a Clean Architecture structure to separate concerns, making the codebase maintainable and scalable.

 - `lib/` contains the application code.
-  - `feature/` contains the features in the application.
+  - `feature/` houses the different features within the app.
-    - `characters/` contains the Interstellar characters feature with all characters.
+    - `characters/` includes the Interstellar characters feature, containing all characters.
-        - `data/` contains the data layer with repository and data sources implementations.
+      - `data/` contains the data layer with repository and data source implementations.
-        - `domain/` contains the domain layer with entities, use cases, and repositories interfaces.
+      - `domain/` holds the domain layer with entities, use cases, and repository interfaces.
-        - `presentation/` contains the presentation layer with the UI, BLoCs, and other UI-related components.
+      - `presentation/` encompasses the presentation layer, including the user interface (UI), Business Logic Components (BLoCs), and other UI-related components.
-    - `episodes/` contains the Interstellar episodes feature with all episodes.
+    - `episodes/` showcases the Interstellar episodes feature.
-        - ...
-    - `locations/` contains the Interstellar locations feature with all locations and notable resident characters.
+    - `locations/` introduces the Interstellar locations feature, complete with all locations and notable resident characters.
-        - ...

 ## State Management

-The app uses the BLoC (Business Logic Component) pattern for state management.
-BLoC allows for separation of UI and business logic and provides a clean way to manage the state of the application.
+The Interstellar Insight app employs the BLoC (Business Logic Component) pattern for state management.
+This pattern allows for a clear separation of UI and business logic, offering an organized approach to manage the app's state.

 ## Data Source

-The app uses an API `Final Space` as the remote data source for Json GET requests.
-Final Space API is an api about an animated tv series.
+The app fetches data from the "Final Space" API as the remote data source for JSON GET requests.
+The "Final Space" API provides data related to an animated TV series.

 ## Themes

-Interstellar Insight offers both light and dark themes to provide a personalized user experience.
-You can switch between themes from the app settings.
+Interstellar Insight offers both light and dark themes, allowing users to personalize their app experience.
+You can switch between themes through the app's settings.

+## Contributing

+To contribute to the project, follow these steps:

+1. Fork the project on GitHub.
+2. Create a feature branch for implementing your changes.
+3. Submit a pull request, providing a detailed description of your changes and their purpose.
+4. Engage in the code review process to further enhance the project.

+---

 ## Getting Started